dvanetten03/RPN-calculator/README.md

 ` 4 5 2 + * 1 - `

 If the expression is empty, it should evaluate to zero (0).

+## To use program, enter the irb at your terminal prompt.

+When the irb loads, enter load 'rpn.rb' and hit enter.
+From here you will load a new instance of the calculator using `calc = RPN.new`.
+You will then type `calc.get_input` where you will be accessing the calculator.